One-shot decoupling: Preliminaries

-Since all Hilbert spaces in this paper are assumed to have finite dimension, we can (and will) replace the infima by minima and the suprema by maxima in all the definitions of this section.
+Finally, we note that, since all Hilbert spaces in this paper are assumed to have finite dimension, the infima and suprema in the expressions above can be replaced by minima and maxima, respectively.